Staff Hiring Policy

 Any exceptions to the staff vacation policy must be approved by the Associate Vice President of Human Resources and the hiring Vice President/Dean before the exception can be negotiated in an offer to the applicant.

 Once a verbal offer is made, the hiring department creates an offer in USFWorks.
 For detailed instructions on how to create an offer in USFWorks, please visit the USFWorks training web page.

 Offer letters will be created by HR for full-time, part-time, exempt, and non-exempt staff positions accepted by an internal or external applicant.
 Offer letters for USFFA Faculty and Librarians are created by the Provost’s Office.
-USFWorks automates the process of electronially delivering the finalized Offer Letter to the selected applicant.
+USFWorks automates the process of electronically delivering the finalized Offer Letter to the selected applicant.